Stay Together for the Kids: Composition

-"Stay Together for the Kids" is set in the time signature of common time, with a tempo of 72 beats per minute.
+"Stay Together for the Kids" is a power ballad that has been considered a pop-punk, emo, and alternative rock song.
+Characterized by a quiet–loud dynamic, pairing subdued, melancholy verses with heavier, explosive choruses.
+Stereogum characterized its structure as drawing from the 1990s alternative rock formula of quiet verses and loud choruses.
+It is set in the time signature of common time, with a tempo of 72 beats per minute.
 It is composed in the key of D major with vocals spanning the tonal nodes of A_{3} to B_{5}.
-Hoppus and DeLonge split vocals on the song, with the former handling verses and the latter singing the choruses.
-In the verses, the lyrics detail a marriage gone awry: "Rather than fix the problems/They never solve them/It makes no sense at all."
-The song fades out with DeLonge singing "It’s not right."
+Bassist Mark Hoppus and guitarist Tom DeLonge share lead vocals, with Hoppus singing the verses and DeLonge taking the choruses.
+The song opens with a sparse, spindly guitar riff accompanied by the crackle of television static.
+Hoppus delivers the verses in a somber style, describing a family fractured by its parents' unresolved conflict: "Rather than fix the problems / They never solve them / It makes no sense at all."